ahangarha/Space-Travelers-Hub/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Linters configuration are made by Microverse
+- The logo has been taken from flaticon.com.

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](./LICENSE.md) licensed.